 | NAT 302 Iroquois Verb Morphology II (3 credits)

 Analyze the Iroquois verb.
 Introduction to the morphological structure common to all Iroquois languages.
+This is the second course in a two-part series.
 Prerequisite: NAT 301.

 |NAT306 Iroquois Syntax and Semantics (3credits)